 Requirements are changing, so it's best to check with a venue.

 Where do I need to wear a mask?

 The CDC recommended that people wear masks in K-12 schools and in counties with high or substantial levels of viral transmission.
-The Minneapolis and St. Paul districts recently dropped their requirements.
+The Minneapolis and St. Paul districts dropped their requirements.